FreakyOc3anNerd/FreakyOc3anNerd/README.md

-If you have seen me talk to myself, I am not schizo, a system, or insane.
+If you have seen me talk to myself, I am not schizo, a system, or delusional.
 I have imaginary friends!
 Ted, Bruce, and a few others.
 I had imaginary friends for a while so quit calling me crazy.
-Also this happens like really randomly, it may come as an on going conversation with them or just a short convo.
 You can interact with me while I am talking to them, but sometimes I may not respond.